David Baltimore: Public policy

-In the span of his career, Baltimore has profoundly impacted national science policy debates, including the AIDS epidemic and recombinant DNA research.
+In the span of his career, Baltimore profoundly impacted national science policy debates, including the AIDS epidemic and recombinant DNA research.
 His efforts to organize the Asilomar Conference on Recombinant DNA were key to creating consensus within scientific and policy spheres.

-In recent years Baltimore has joined with other scientists to call for a worldwide moratorium on use of a new genome-editing technique to alter inheritable human DNA.
+In recent years, Baltimore joined with other scientists to call for a worldwide moratorium on use of a new genome-editing technique to alter inheritable human DNA.
 A key step enabling researchers to slice up any DNA sequence they choose was developed by Emmanuelle Charpentier, then at Umea University in Sweden, and Jennifer A. Doudna of the University of California, Berkeley.
 Reminiscent of the Asilomar conference on recombinant DNA in 1975, those involved want both scientists and the public to be more aware of the ethical issues and risks involved with new techniques for genome modification.

 An early spokesperson for federal funding for AIDS research, Baltimore co-chaired the 1986 National Academy of Sciences committee on a National Strategy for AIDS.
 In 1986, he and Sheldon M. Wolff were invited by the National Academy of Sciences and the Institute of Medicine to coauthor an independent report: Confronting AIDS (1986), in which they called for a $1 billion research program for HIV/AIDS.
 As of 1996 he was appointed head of the National Institutes of Health (NIH) AIDS Vaccine Research Committee (AVRC).

 Biotechnology

-Baltimore holds nearly 100 different biotechnology patents in the US and Europe, and has been preeminent in American biotechnology since the 1970s.
-In addition to Calimmune and Immune Design, he also helped found s2A Molecular, Inc. He has consulted at various companies including Collaborative Research, Bristol Myers Squibb, and most recently Virtualitics.
-He serves on the Board of Directors at several companies and non-profit institutions including Regulus Therapeutics and Appia Bio.
-He has also been a member of numerous Scientific Advisory Boards, and currently serves with PACT Pharma, Volastra Therapeutics, Vir Biotechnology, and the Center for Infectious Diseases Research at Westlake University.
-He is the principal scientific advisor for the Science Philanthropy Alliance.
+Baltimore held nearly 100 different biotechnology patents in the US and Europe, and had been preeminent in American biotechnology since the 1970s.
+In addition to Calimmune and Immune Design, he also helped found s2A Molecular, Inc. He consulted at various companies including Collaborative Research, Bristol Myers Squibb, and most recently Virtualitics.
+He served on the board of directors at several companies and non-profit institutions including Regulus Therapeutics and Appia Bio.
+He was also a member of numerous Scientific Advisory Boards, and served with PACT Pharma, Volastra Therapeutics, Vir Biotechnology, and the Center for Infectious Diseases Research at Westlake University.
+He was the principal scientific advisor for the Science Philanthropy Alliance.